Nikon N90 and N90s

 3.)
 I consider it a huge benefit because there are no custom functions, multiple exposures or bracketing.
 This junk usually gets in the way, so I'm happy to see it not in the N90s. (the MF-26 back or some bizarre hardware can add these.)

 4.)
 No dioptometric finder adjustment for eyeglass users.
 You can buy screw-in diopters, which means that there is no knob to knock by accident.
-Those things bug me.
+Those things bug me; on the N90s, the finder is always set perfectly!

 2.)
 Program shift allows all larger apertures with flash.
 Other Nikons stop at a fixed aperture based on ISO or film speed. more.